 - Requiring nominated Scholars to fill out the REACH Student Application which includes an academic recommendation and community recommendation.

-- Reviewing student packets (nomination form, proof of eligibility for FRL, citizenship/residency requirements, grade/attendance/discipline reports, etc.).
+- Reviewing student packets (nomination form, demonstrated proof of financial need, citizenship/residency requirements, grade/attendance/discipline reports, etc.).

 - Interviewing all eligible students by a student selection committee.
 The student selection committee members differ in each school system.
 Contact the REACH Coordinator in your school system to find out who is on your selection committee.